CitizenLabDotCo/citizenlab-oss/README.md

 ## License

-Source code in this repository is covered by the GNU Affero General Public License v3 License.
+Source code in this repository is covered by the GNU Affero General Public License v3.